openebs-archive/openebs-docs/docs/scheduler.md

       nodeSelector:
         openebs: controlnode
       containers:
+      - name: maya-apiserver
 ```

-For openebs-snapshot-controller-apiserver, under spec: section you can add as follows:
+For openebs-snapshot-controller-apiserver, under *spec:* section you can add as follows:

 ```
 nodeSelector: